Generic Name: Terbinafine hydrochloride

-Terbinafine hydrochloride tablets are not recommended for patients with chronic or active liver disease.
-Before prescribing Terbinafine hydrochloride tablets, preexisting liver disease should be assessed.
-Hepatotoxicity may occur in patients with and without preexisting liver disease.
-Patients prescribed Terbinafine hydrochloride tablets should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine or pale stools.
+Terbinafine tablets are not recommended for patients with chronic or active liver disease.
+Before prescribing Terbinafine tablets, pre-existing liver disease should be assessed.
+Hepatotoxicity may occur in patients with and without pre-existing liver disease.
+Patients prescribed Terbinafine tablets should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine or pale stools.
 Patients with these symptoms should discontinue taking oral Terbinafine, and the patient’s liver function should be immediately evaluated.

 Taste Disturbance Including Loss of Taste

-Taste disturbance, including taste loss, has been reported with the use of Terbinafine hydrochloride tablets.
+Taste disturbance, including taste loss, has been reported with the use of Terbinafine tablets.
 It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms.
-Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than one year).
-If symptoms of a taste disturbance occur, Terbinafine hydrochloride tablets should be discontinued.
+Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
+If symptoms of a taste disturbance occur, Terbinafine tablets should be discontinued.

 Depressive symptoms have occurred during postmarketing use of Terbinafine.
 Prescribers should be alert to depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.

-Transient decreases in absolute lymphocyte counts (ALC) have been observed in controlled clinical trials.
-In placebo-controlled trials, 8/465 Terbinafine-treated patients (1.7%) and 3/137 placebo-treated patients (2.2%) had decreases in ALC to below 1000/mm3 on two or more occasions.
-In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than six weeks.
+Transient decreases in absolute lymphocyte counts (ALCs) have been observed in controlled clinical trials.
+In placebo-controlled trials, 8/465 Terbinafine hydrochloride-treated patients (1.7%) and 3/137 placebo-treated patients (2.2%) had decreases in ALC to below 1000/mm3 on 2 or more occasions.
+In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than 6 weeks.
 Cases of severe neutropenia have been reported.
-These were reversible upon discontinuation of Terbinafine, with or without supportive therapy.
+These were reversible upon discontinuation of Terbinafine hydrochloride, with or without supportive therapy.
 If clinical signs and symptoms suggestive of secondary infection occur, a complete blood count should be obtained.
-If the neutrophil count is ≤ 1,000 cells/mm3, Terbinafine should be discontinued and supportive management started.
+If the neutrophil count is ≤1000 cells/mm3, Terbinafine tablets should be discontinued and supportive management started.

-During postmarketing experience, precipitation and exacerbation of cutaneous and systemic lupus erythematosus have been reported in patients taking Terbinafine hydrochloride tablets.
-Terbinafine hydrochloride tablets should be discontinued in patients with clinical signs and symptoms suggestive of lupus erythematosus.
+During post-marketing experience, precipitation and exacerbation of cutaneous and systemic lupus erythematosus have been reported in patients taking Terbinafine tablets.
+Terbinafine tablets should be discontinued in patients with clinical signs and symptoms suggestive of lupus erythematosus.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.